 If you plan on enhancing the operational capabilities of your Storage Pod, for example adding 7200 or 15000 rpm drives or beefing up the motherboard and CPU, pay attention to the power you’ll need.
 You don’t want to max out at 30 drives because you saved a few dollars on a PSU.

 Building Your Own One PSU Storage Pod 5.0

-To get started with building your own single PSU Storage Pod, you can checkout the Storage Pod 5.0 blog post to get a parts list, build instructions, etc. They will sell you nearly everything you need from just a Storage Pod chassis, to do-it-yourself kits, to fully assembled Storage Pods (without hard drives.)
-For example, you could purchase the “Classic” kit, sell the extra PSU on eBay, build your own Pigtail cable, install 45 hard drives, and you’re on your way for about $9,000 or about 0.05 per Gigabyte not including tax, shipping, and of course your time.
+To get started with building your own single PSU Storage Pod, you can check out the Storage Pod 5.0 blog post to get a parts list, build instructions, etc. You can buy nearly everything you need from just a Storage Pod chassis, to do-it-yourself kits, to fully assembled Storage Pods (without hard drives).
+For example, you could purchase a “Classic” kit, sell the extra PSU on eBay, build your own pigtail cable, install 45 hard drives, and you’re on your way for about $9,000 or about $0.05 per gigabyte not including tax, shipping, and of course, your time.
 And it looks like you can get about $100 for the extra PSU.

 More Storage Pod Hacks?